 This volume concentrates on the recent scientific advancements in agricultural biotechnology and reintegrates it with socio-economic, industrial and intellectual property aspects of agricultural biotechnology and its implications for accomplishing the sustainable development goals.
-Adopting a unique approach, this book amalgamates science and business for an insider’s viewpoint on the agro-biotech industry thereby laying the foundations for students and professionals alike.
+Adopting a unique approach, this book amalgamates science and business perspectives from an insider’s viewpoint on the agro-biotech industry, laying the foundations for students and professionals alike.

-- It is a first of its kind volume to address the recent issues emerging in agro-based economies.
+- Is a first of its kind by addressing the recent issues emerging in agro-based economies.

-- It will be the single point source for recent advancements in agro-based global bioeconomy.
+- Will be a single-point source for recent advancements in agro-based global bioeconomy.

-- It empowers the utilization of biotechnology to address worldwide ecological issues by supporting sustainable resolutions for global agricultural markets.
+- Empowers the utilization of biotechnology to address worldwide ecological issues by supporting sustainable resolutions for global agricultural markets.

-- It gives both foundation hypothesis and functional direction on commercialization and regulatory issues.
+- Gives both foundational hypothesis and functional direction on commercialization and regulatory issues.

 Table of Contents